SourMesen/Mesen2/README.md

 ## Roadmap

 Mesen-S is very early in its development and some features are still missing.
-The following should be added over time:
+The following should be added over time (in no particular order):

 * Movies
 * Netplay
 * Cheats
-* More debugging tools and improvements to the current tools
+* Additions/improvements in the debugging tools
+* Lua scripting
 * Support for the enhancement chips used in some games
 * Libretro core (once the emulation core is stable/accurate enough)